Need a Gym Insurance COI?

 Share unlimited COIs with anyone in minutes.
 Email, download, or print.

-What is a Certificate of Insurance used for?
+What is a COI used for?

 A Certificate of Insurance (COI) is proof of your gym insurance coverage.
 Certificates of Insurance show landlords, licensing or programming partners like CrossFit or other affiliates, event partners, vendors, or lenders and banks, the details of your gym's insurance policies.